aimms/documentation/webui/widget-options.rst

 Configuring Widget Actions
 ++++++++++++++++++++++++++

 Widget Actions can be configured by the application developer via the AIMMS model.
-Firstly, create a set for the order of widget actions to be displayed on the widget action menu when it is opened on the respective widget.
+First you should create a set for the order of widget actions to be displayed on the widget action menu when it is opened on the respective widget.

-For illustration, let’s call this set “WidgetOrder” with index worder (as a developer, you can give this set a name and an index of your choice).
+For illustration, let’s call this set “WidgetOrder” with index WOrder (as a developer, you can give this set a name and an index of your choice).

 .. image:: images/WidgetAction_OrderSet.png
 			:align: center